escalant3/pyblueprints/README.rst

 """""""
 Connecting to a Rexster instance

->>> from pyblueprints import RexsterServer, RexsterGraph
+>>> from pyblueprints import RexsterServer, RexsterGraph, RexsterIndexableGraph
 >>> #Connecting to server
 >>> HOST = 'http://localhost:8182'
 >>> server = RexsterServer(HOST)